Abhipal-Wolfe/Arocom-IT-Projects/README.md

 3. A binary classification problem to predict wether a shipped item reached its destination on time or not.
 The final model was a stacking ensemble model that achieved a weigthed F1 score of 0.68 on the test set, a cross validation training accuracy of 0.6835 and a testing accuracy of 0.6831.
 Finally a web app to take in a new set of values for the features and display wether the item reached on time or not was developed and deployed.

 4. A binary classification problem to predict wether an individual was in risk of suffering a stroke or not.
 The dataset provided was highly imbalanced so the SMOTE dataset balancing technique was used alongwith a stacking ensemble model to achieve an F1 score of 0.92 with a testing accuracy of 0.9422

+The models developed for the above mentioned projects can be found in this repository.